elastic/connectors/docs/RELEASING.md

 To release Connectors:

-1. Set the VERSION file to the new/incremented version on the release branch
+1. Make sure all tests and linter pass with `make lint test`
-2. Make sure all tests and linter pass with `make lint test`
+2. Run `make release`
-3. PR these changes to the appropriate Connectors release branch
+3. Set the [VERSION](../connectors/VERSION) file to the new/incremented version on the release branch
-4. Run `make release`
+4. PR this change to the appropriate Connectors release branch

 A package will be generated in `dist/`